smhuda/nessus-tls-parser/README.md

 # Nessus TLS Parser
-# Nessus TLS/SSL and Certificte Security Finding and Host/Port Parser
+# Nessus TLS/SSL and Certificate Security Finding and Host/Port Parser

 Parses TLS/SSL and Certificate Security findings and affected hosts/ports from .Nessus (XML) files.

-A quick fix to make life simple and extract specified findings related to TLS/SSL and Certificates and presents them in an easily readable format.
+A quick fix to make life simple and extract specified findings related to TLS/SSL and Certificates and present them in an easily readable format.
 The tool supports output in both Markdown and plain text formats.

 ## Prerequisites
 - Python 3.x